- Games, Toys, and Hobbies»

 Several different shapes of dinnerware were produced by Clinchfield (Southern Potteries.

-Which would ranged from Skyline/Skyline Studioware (smooth and plain)- to Monticello (waffle border.)
+Which would range from Skyline/Skyline Studioware (smooth and plain)- to Monticello (waffle border.)
 A few other were named: Candlewick (beaded), Clinchfield (wide rimmed), Pie Crust (crimped pie edge), Colonial (fluted), Trellis (crosshatched border), Palisades (futuristic), Woodcrest (textured), Trailway (rope handled), and Astor (rim slightly cupped).
 Items like teapots and pitchers had their own different shapes.

 With the many wonderful variations in shape, and foundations, along with famous patterns, Southern Potteries was able to keep up with the competition, and ever-changing fashions.